Why do Lutherans Make the Sign of the Cross? Get the Facts

-Some Lutherans make the sign of the cross because their tradition’s founder, Martin Luther (1483-1546), encouraged people to practice it.
-He taught people to make the sign of the cross as an expression of faith during daily prayers and when experiencing spiritual warfare.
+Some Lutherans make the sign of the cross because their tradition’s founder, Martin Luther (1483-1546), encouraged the practice.
+He taught people to make the sign as an expression of faith during daily prayers and when experiencing spiritual warfare.
 Today, Lutherans are free to do it or not.

 What is the point of making the sign of the cross, according to those that practice the gesture?
 What exactly did Luther teach about it?
 Do any other Protestants make the sign of the cross?
 Keep reading to learn more.

 The sign of the cross is a gesture made with the hand that traces the shape of a Christian cross.
-When a priest or minister traces the shape on another person, they often perform the gesture in the air but in close proximity to the individual.
-When a person traces the cross on them self, they often touch their head, chest, and shoulders.
+When a priest or minister traces the form on another person, they often perform the gesture in the air but close to the individual.
+When people trace the cross on themself, they often touch their head, chest, and shoulders.

-In Western traditions like Roman Catholicism, Anglicanism, and Lutheranism, the horizontal gesture is made from left to right.
-In the Eastern Orthodox tradition, it’s made from right to left.
+People make the horizontal gesture from left to right in Western traditions like Roman Catholicism, Anglicanism, and Lutheranism.
+In the Eastern Orthodox tradition, people make it from right to left.

-How is the hand shaped when tracing the cross?
-The shape of the hand varies.
-Some traditions intend to convey theological truth with the shape of the hand, but others don’t.
-In Western traditions that make the sign of the cross, the hand is often open so the fingers aren’t interlaced or touching.
+In Western traditions that make the sign of the cross, a person’s hand is often open so the fingers aren’t interlaced or touching.

-This is intended to convey the five wounds of Christ.
-In many Eastern Christian traditions, the thumb, index finger, and middle finger touch.
-Three fingers making one point is intended to represent the Trinity.
-(Also see Do Lutherans Believe in Predestination?)
+The open-hand shape reflects the five wounds of Christ in some traditions.
+In others, like in many Eastern Christian traditions, the thumb, index finger, and middle finger touch.
+Three fingers making one point represent the Trinity.

 Why do people make the sign of the cross?

-Similarly, the sign of the cross, at least in Lutheranism, conveys no special power on its own.
-It’s a physical gesture that helps people consider and remember important spiritual truths.
+Similarly, the sign of the cross, at least in Lutheranism, conveys no extraordinary power on its own.
+Instead, it’s a physical gesture that helps people consider and remember critical spiritual truths.
 (Also see Are Lutherans Born Again?)

 Martin Luther statue

-Luther encouraged Christians to make the sign of the cross
+How did Luther encourage Christians to make the sign of the cross?
+See below

 How did the sign of the cross start?

-The biblical basis for making the sign of the cross isn’t strong, though some cite select verses as a foundation for the practice (see below).
+The biblical basis for making the sign of the cross lacks strong evidence, even though some cite verses in support of the practice (see below).
 Lutherans who practice the gesture, to extend the analogy used above, view it more like a wedding ring.
-Lots of Christians who wear wedding rings realize there is no biblical basis for wearing them.
-Nevertheless, it’s an outward, visible sign of an important spiritual commitment.

-There are three Bible verses commonly cited in reference to making the sign of the cross.
+People commonly cite three Bible verses to defend making the sign of the cross.
 To be clear, not all, or even most Lutherans, who make the gesture believe these verses describe the practice.
 Yet a minority found in different Christian traditions do.

 • Revelation 22:4, “They will see his face, and his name will be on their foreheads.”
 (ESV)